ZiegelSt/JH_C3W4_Assigment/CodeBook.md

 ## The tidy data
-In addition of the features of the reference provided the subject (in form of an ID) and the activity (in the form of a self explanatory string) are given
+In addition of the features of the reference provided the subject (in form of an ID) and the activity (in the form of a self explanatory string) are given.
+Furthermore the feature names are cleaned in accordance with "tidy data standards"

 ## The records
 Each (numbered) row corresponds to one subjects mean values of the 66 features described below